kubeshop/tracetest/docs/docs/configuration/server.md

-# Configuring the Tracetest server
+# Configuring the Tracetest Server

 Tracetest requires a very minimal configuration to be launched, needing just the connection information to connect with the PostgreSQL database which is installed as part of the server install.
 There are a couple ways to provide this database connection information.